DocuSign Workflow Integration for Document Signing

 The ‘Sign document’ task displays this link, and is complete when the contract ‘approver’ has signed the document.

-To set-up this process in Workflow Accelerator:
+To set-up this process in Process Governance:

 The result of this process is a ‘Recipient view URL’ variable – a ‘Link’ variable containing the address of the web page that the signer can use to sign the document.